 “Severn Wraithe” – 1969 Northney 34 Cruiser-Racer

 Built by Nicholson and Marshall on Hayling Island in 1968-69, she was originally ordered by the Royal Navy Portsmouth Command and Christened “Sea Wraith” by HRH Princess Anne.
 She then appears to have been Registered on Part 1 of the British Ship Registry briefly as “Sea Wraith ll“.
 Official Number 338605; No. 113 in 1970, at Portsmouth.
-During this period HRH Princess Anne sailed on her and we understand, was in fact on board when the black&White picture was taken by Beken of Cowes.
+During this period HRH Princess Anne sailed on her regularly we understand and was in fact on board when the black&White pictures were taken by Beken of Cowes.
 In 1971 Sea Wraith was transferred to HMS Mercury, and was renamed “Meon Maid lll“.
 She then had an interesting and active 15 year career with the Royal Navy, teaching matelots how to sail a “proper yacht” right up until 1985.
 During this period she travelled widely around European coasts, the Atlantic and the Med it appears.